12 Tips for Gently Parenting Your Adult Children (Hint: It starts when they’re newborns!)

 I am a ‘baby mama’ when it comes to parenting my adult children.
 That means that my adult parenting skills are in their infancy despite the fact that…

-As a mother of six from 25 years old all the way down to 25 months old, three of whom are adults, two of them married, one with two small children, three with college degrees, one a Pastor, one a Family Therapist, one a senior pre-med student, two who are teenagers, two currently homeschooled, one a kindergartener, and one a diaper-bottomed nursing toddler, my ‘boots on the ground’ parenting experience is not only wide-ranged, but also very current for nearly every stage of parenting possible.
+As a mother of six from 25 years old all the way down to 25 months old (three of whom are adults, two married, one with two small children, three with college degrees, one a Pastor, one a Family Therapist, one a senior pre-med student, two who are teens, two currently homeschooled, one a kindergartener, and one a diaper-bottomed nursing toddler) my ‘boots on the ground’ parenting experience is not only wide-ranged, but also very current for nearly every stage of parenting possible.

-None of those afore mentioned facts make it okay for me to over-step my boundaries as a parent of adult children who are just establishing their own families, just embarking on their careers, just beginning to make their mark on the world.
+But, even in this ‘baby mama’ stage, I know that none of those afore-mentioned facts make it okay for me to over-step my boundaries as a parent of adult children who are just establishing their own families, just embarking on their careers, just beginning to make their mark on the world.

 All stages of parenting come with their own unique learning curve, their own challenges and frustrations, their own compromises and sacrifices, and their own flubs, false steps, and failures.
 From those first terror-stricken days with a newborn to the sleep-deprived months of infancy to the challenges of toddlerhood and beyond, parenting is a journey, not a destination.
 And when subsequent little ones arrive, the journey starts all over again as we discover that the lessons learned from parenting one child don’t always apply to the next as each have their own incomparable personalities, quirks, and individual identities.

-The principles of gentle parenting (i.e. connection, empathy, intentionality, respect) don’t change as our children grow, just as they don’t change from one child to the next.
-What does change is our understanding of those principles as we grow in wisdom and experience as parents and human beings.
+The principles of gentle parenting (connection, empathy, respect, etc.) don’t change as our children grow, just as they don’t change from one child to the next.
+What does change is our understanding of those principles as we grow in wisdom and experience as parents and as human beings.
 The practical application of gentle parenting principles, though, can look very different from child to child and life stage to life stage.
 For instance, with an introverted child gentle parenting might involve a greater degree of physical proximity and emotional support whereas with a very extroverted child it may involve a greater degree of energy direction and respectful guidance.

 This constancy of principles and individualized application of gentle parenting is no less true when parenting our adult children than it is when parenting our minor children.
 As gentle parents, we are our children’s first and best friend in the purest and truest definition of friendship.
 That sets the stage for the transition from the early parent/friend years to the parent-friendship that will characterize our relationship when our children grow into adulthood.